A common noun is a grammatical part of speech that refers to a person, place, thing, or idea.

-Examples Elliptical Clauses
+Examples of Elliptical Clauses

 Some examples of elliptical clauses would be the following: